 Direct line: 0114 252 1645

-Tim is the Director of the Learning and Development Team.
+Tim is Director of Organisational Development at Church Army.
 He provides strategic oversight for the work of the Research Unit.
 Previously, Tim led the Church of England’s ministry research, including longitudinal studies on sustaining an effective ministerial presence.
 Tim’s doctorate was on the social background of the New Testament, with a particular focus on the poor.
 The publications Tim has written or contributed to include: Developing Faithful Ministers, Moving on in Ministry and The Judaean Poor and the Fourth Gospel.
 Tim is an Honorary Senior Research Associate of UCL’s Institute of Education and a council member of the Archbishop’s Examination in Theology (Lambeth degree).

 Direct line: 0114 252 1641